 The Individual Support Plan (ISP) will be developed by a cooperative team, including the person served and his/her family members or guardians.
-ISP team members will include ADDS staff (including the Program Coordinator/Home Manager as appropriate), designated Support Coordinator, Hannibal Satellite Office staff (as appropriate), Division of Vocational Rehabilitation staff (as appropriate), and other interested parties.
+ISP team members will include ADDS staff (including Program Coordinator as appropriate), designated Support Coordinator, Hannibal Satellite Office staff (as appropriate), Vocational Rehabilitation staff (as appropriate), and other interested parties.